OpenSrcCM/CM-Plan-Site/README.md

 - Repository Forking
 - Continuous Integration Continuous Deployment CI/CD

-Following the instructions in this file will result in a running Virtural Machine hosting the website developed and maintained in this repository.
+Following the instructions in this file will result in a running Virtural Machine, in your workstation memory, hosting the website developed and maintained in this repository.

 ### Purpose